apalache-mc/apalache/docs/src/apalache/fold.md

 | 3 -> 1 -> 2 | 16 |
 | 3 -> 2 -> 1 | 17 |

-Because Apalache chooses nondeterministically, all of the above results are possible outcomes, unlike in the case of the fixed-but-unknown order that would arise from a deterministic choice.
+Because Apalache does not guarantee deterministic choice in the order of iteration, users should treat all of the above results as possible outcomes.

 ### Using fold operators in Apalache